Northern Kentucky Domestic Violence Lawyer

 What Defenses Can You Use in Domestic Violence Cases?

 Domestic violence cases can be extremely emotional for the accused.
 The state is threatening to tear apart your relationship, family, and living situation.
-Suhre & Associates, LLC understands how scary this is for you, which is we will give your case everything we’ve got.
+Suhre & Associates DUI and Criminal Defense Lawyers understands how scary this is for you, which is we will give your case everything we’ve got.

 It is important to understand that each case is different and will require its own unique defense strategy.
 With that said, some defense tactics that come up in DV cases include: